-With the launch of BC’s Re-Start Plan, RSCL continues to ensure that we are following all guidelines provided by the Provincial Health Authority to reduce the spread of the virus, while also ensuring that we fulfill our obligations to our funders and to the individuals and families that we support.
+Since the launch of BC’s Re-Start Plan, Richmond Society for Community Living has been working to carefully and mindfully develop plans for increased program delivery.
+In accordance with WorkSafe BC and with input from staff and the Joint Occupational Health and Safety Committee (OH&S), we have developed a comprehensive Safety Plan which provides guidelines for each program.
+This Safety Plan ensures that we follow all requirements provided by the Provincial Health Authority to reduce the spread of the virus, while also ensuring that we fulfill our obligations to our funders and to the individuals and families that we support.

-Infant Development and Supported Child Development consultants are connecting virtually with families to offer support regarding their child’s development.
-Our Respite Coordinators are working with families who wish to continue receiving respite supports during this time.
+Infant Development and Supported Child Development consultants are connecting virtually with families and child care centres to offer support and begin planning to resume face to face meetings.
+Staff are also participating in a range of online training.
+Our Respite Coordinators continue to work with families who wish to receive respite supports during this time.

 Community Inclusion programs have been modified to ensure that people who require support can attend, while continuing to follow the guidelines provided by the Provincial Health Officer which includes the number of people (staff and individuals supported) in a space at a time.
-We have been creative – using outdoor spaces, available meeting rooms at Caring Place, and even meeting at individuals’ homes to facilitate appropriate physical distancing.
+We have been creative – creating small “bubbles” of people using outdoor spaces and available meeting rooms at Caring Place, as well as connecting virtually.

 For people who are staying home, our staff are keeping in touch through phone calls and using technology to foster connections.
 Some of our group programs have shifted to online platforms to facilitate activities such as games night, movie night and even karaoke.